Aadiyandubey2/VishwaGuru-Website/README.md

 This project is a full-stack numerology website designed to calculate and analyze numerological values based on user input.
 The platform provides users with insights based on numerology principles.

 🛠️ Tech Stack
-Frontend: HTML, JavaScript, TypeScript
+Frontend: HTML, JavaScript, TypeScript ,CSS

-Tailwind CSS, Vite

 Backend: Node.js

 Deployment: Vercel

-Build Tools & Configurations: Webpack, ESLint, PostCSS

 🚀 Features

 Numerology calculations for names, dates, and other inputs

-Dynamic UI with Tailwind CSS
+Dynamic UI with CSS

 📂 Project Structure